OyeBI-01/RAG-Agent-for-Movie-and-Series-Search/README.md

 •Tkinter (For GUI development)

-•LangChain (For OpenAI LLM integration)
+•LangChain (For OpenAI GPT-4 integration, providing advanced LLM functionality)

 •Pinecone (For vector database storage and retrieval)